openwallet-foundation/tac/docs/governance/deliverable-lifecycle.md

 A "non-representative" disclaimer should be included in all versions of the deliverable.
 The "non-representative" disclaimer should include the following text:

+#### For a Task Force

+!!! quote

+    These materials are a deliverable of the _task force name_ Task Force and were created by the contributors to that Task Force.
+It has not been reviewed, approved, or endorsed by the OpenWallet Foundation ("OWF") and its members.

+#### For a SIG

 !!! quote

     These materials are a deliverable of the _sig name_ SIG and were created by the contributors to that SIG.
 It has not been reviewed, approved, or endorsed by the OpenWallet Foundation ("OWF") and its members.